firestarter/docs/technical-faq.md

 Our view distance is 7 chunks and our simulation distance is 3 chunks.
 Ticking will only occur within this 3 chunk radius, and anything outside will not update unless player moves into the area.

 ### Why are pistons/explosions not working?
-Our claims plugin prevents piston block pushing and explosions outside of claim borders, and in the case of explosions, requires **explicitly** enabling claim explosions using `/claimexplosions`.
+Our claims plugin prevents piston block pushing and explosions across claim borders, and in the case of explosions, requires **explicitly** enabling claim explosions using `/claimexplosions`.
 This setting has to be re-enabled after every server reboot.